io_uring_setup(2) — Linux manual page

 If this flag is specified, and if entries exceeds

-IORING_MAX_ENTRIES , then entries will be clamped at
+IORING_MAX_ENTRIES, then entries will be clamped at

-IORING_MAX_ENTRIES .
-If the flag IORING_SETUP_SQPOLL is
+IORING_MAX_ENTRIES.
+If the flag IORING_SETUP_CQSIZE is

 set, and if the value of struct io_uring_params.cq_entries

-exceeds IORING_MAX_CQ_ENTRIES , then it will be clamped at
+exceeds IORING_MAX_CQ_ENTRIES, then it will be clamped at

 IORING_SETUP_ATTACH_WQ